 Common fears of mamas after a Cesarean birth

 Giving birth is bravery and life-changing to say the least.
-It is also life-threatening, with an estimated 2.8 million pregnant women dying every year during childbirth, according to estimates from a United Nations report.
+It is also life-threatening, with an estimated 2.8 million pregnant women dying every year during childbirth, according to estimates from a report.
 Mamas would of course find this scary, but with proper medical care, the risks may be lowered.